Rockies vs. Padres Player Props Betting Odds

-Juan Soto and Charlie Blackmon are two of the players with prop bets available when the San Diego Padres and the Colorado Rockies play at Coors Field on Saturday (at 3:10 PM ET).
+Player prop bet options for Juan Soto, Charlie Blackmon and others are listed when the San Diego Padres visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!